Security

 Key Features of pfSense

-From a network address translation function to an effective intrusion prevention and detection system, pfSense doesn’t skimp on features.
-Its stateful firewall and VPN gateway capabilities stand out, allowing you to handle internal and external network traffic efficiently.
+pfSense offers features like a stateful firewall and VPN gateway capabilities.
+It allows admins to handle internal and external network traffic.
 External clients can connect to internal networks by enabling VPN access via pfSense VPN options, like Wireguard, Tailscale, and others.

 pfSense login screen for the web UI